thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 The block subsidy declines by ~7.1% per year until all Dash is mined.
 Subsidy calculations are performed by the Dash Core [GetBlockSubsidy()](https://github.com/dashpay/dash/blob/v0.15.x/src/validation.cpp#L1012) function.

 ### Block Reward
-Together, the transaction fees and block subsidy are called the <<glossary:block reward>>.
+Together, the transaction fees and block subsidy are called the [block reward](../resources/glossary.md#block-reward).
 A coinbase transaction is invalid if it tries to spend more value than is available from the block reward.

-The block reward is divided into three parts: <<glossary:miner>>, <<glossary:masternode>>, and <<glossary:superblock>>.
+The block reward is divided into three parts: [miner](../resources/glossary.md#miner), [masternode](../resources/glossary.md#masternode), and [superblock](../resources/glossary.md#superblock).
 The miner and masternode portions add up to 90% of the block subsidy with the remaining 10% allocated to the governance system.

 | Payee | Subsidy | Description |
 | ----- | -------- | ----------- |